-Everybody loves a bargain but in today’s tight economy, discount travel deals that have real value are getting harder to find.
+Everybody loves a bargain but discount travel deals that have real value are hard to find.
 Here are some tips to help you find the best deals.

 When it comes to senior travel bargains, an important point to keep in mind is that the “senior discount” may not always be the best deal.
 Hotels, airlines and cruise lines, for example, offer advanced bookings along with special deals and promotions from time to time that may be a lower rate than what the senior discount is.
 Always ask about the lowest possible rate and the best deal available.
 With that said, here’s a breakdown of the different “senior” travel discounts that are available today and where you can find them.

 AARP discounts: If you’re a member of AARP, various travel discounts are available on hotels, rental cars, cruises and vacation packages.
 To find them see aarp.org/travel or expedia-aarp.com, or call 800-675-4318.

 Airlines: Southwest (southwest.com, 800-435-9792) has the best senior fare program, offering discounts on walk-up fares to passengers 65 and older.
 American (aa.com, 800-433-7300), also offers limited senior fares to passengers 65-plus to selected destinations.

 Train discounts: Amtrak (amtrak.com, 800-872-7245), the nationwide rail network, provides a 15 percent discount to coach travelers age 62 and older, and a 10 percent discount to passengers 60 and older on cross-border services operated jointly by Amtrak and VIA Rail Canada.